jkanga/2019-09-27-UCSF-Python/index.md

   Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+If we can help making learning easier for you (e.g. sign-language interpreters, <a href="https://campuslifeservices.ucsf.edu/familyservices/services/lactation_accommodation_program/lactation_rooms">lactation   facilities</a>) please get in touch (using contact details below) and we will attempt to provide them.
 </p>